Power-free points in quadratic number fields: Stabiliser, dynamics and entropy: The subshift of k -free integers

 \begin{proof} While the relation $\XX^{}_{\cB} \subseteq \AAA$ is clear by construction, the converse is the non-trivial part of the statement.
 If follows via \cite[Prop.~5.2]{BBHLN}, which rests on an asymptotic density argument that holds because our system is Erd\H{o}s.
+As such, the claim is a special case of \cite[Thm.~5.3]{BBHLN}.

 Since subsets of admissible sets clearly remain admissible, $\XX^{}_{\cB}$ is hereditary. \end{proof}

 The action of $\cG\defeq \ZZ^2$ on $\XX = \XX^{}_{V'_k}$ is faithful.
 We now consider the groups

 where $\Aut (\XX)$ refers to the group of all homeomorphisms of $\XX$.
 These two groups are also known as the (topological) \emph{centraliser} and \emph{normaliser}, respectively.